 Photos replaced two older applications and marked the beginning of a new era in software collaboration and synchronization.
 You can keep your photos and videos stored in iCloud and access them from all your Apple devices.
 It’s well-balanced and trustful, provides intuitive image organizing tools, and has a lot of cool features.

 Apple Photos offers image manipulation and editing tools for beginners and advanced users.
-It doesn’t have all Photoshop’s functionalities but the last release provides significantly more tools and edits than the previous versions.
 Among its features are lighting effects, automatic image enhancement, filters, drawing tools to add text, shapes, and sketches to your photos, and tools to transform your pictures in videos.
 Photos provides basic image adjustments such as saturation, tone, and contrast, black and white conversion, curves and levels for color control, clarity, and vignettes.

 It gives you the possibility to choose between three usage levels.
 Each level reveals more complicated tools and features.
 For example, the lowest level provides three automatic tools controlling exposure, brightness, shadows, contrast, etc. The more advanced levels provide histograms, color levels, noise reduction, white balance controls, and more.